 Who will perform my weight loss surgery?

 Drs.
-George Kerlakian and Kevin Tymitz perform the weight loss surgeries at Good Samaritan Hospital.
+George Kerlakian, Kevin Tymitz and Katherine Meister perform the weight loss surgeries at Good Samaritan Hospital.
 Roux-en-Y Gastric Bypass Surgery has been performed at Good Samaritan Hospital since 2001, Sleeve Gastrectomy since 2008, and Laparoscopic Adjustable Gastric Banding since 2006.

 Who else will take part in my care delivery?

 A multidisciplinary team of TriHealth-employed dietitians, exercise physiologists, mental health providers and nursing caregivers help our patients achieve a complete lifestyle change.
 View a complete list.